-I, \\\\\, by signing below, attest to the following:

-\I have read the course syllabus for ATEP 300 in its entirety, and I understand the policies contained therein.
-This syllabus serves as a binding contract for ATEP 300 between me and the instructor.

-\I have a clear understanding of the due dates for assignments and examinations, and I accept responsibility for the material.

-\I am aware that failure to submit assignments by the dates assigned will result in no points awarded as late work will not be accepted.

-\I understand the instructor reserves the right to alter the provided schedules as necessary and I am responsible for the assignments and examination dates for the most current version of the syllabus schedule.

-\I accept responsibility for reading announcements that are sent to me via e-mail through Blackboard; it is my responsibility to access my Blackboard e-mail for messages, or forward Blackboard e-mail as per the directions provided in the syllabus.

-(Signature) (Date) (Student Copy: This copy should remain attached to your syllabus)

-c/o

-Student Acknowledgement of Syllabus

-I, \\\\\, by signing below, attest to the following:

-\I have read the course syllabus for ATEP 300 in its entirety, and I understand the policies contained therein.
-This syllabus serves as a binding contract for ATEP 300 between me and the instructor.

-\I have a clear understanding of the due dates for assignments and examinations, and I accept responsibility for the material.

-\I am aware that failure to submit assignments by the dates assigned will result in no points awarded as late work will not be accepted.

-\I understand the instructor reserves the right to alter the provided schedules as necessary and I am responsible for the assignments and examination dates for the most current version of the syllabus schedule.

-\I accept responsibility for reading announcements that are sent to me via e-mail through Blackboard; it is my responsibility to access my Blackboard e-mail for messages, or forward Blackboard e-mail as per the directions provided in the syllabus.

-(Signature)

-(Date)
+1,, by (Print First and Last Name) signing below, attest to the following: contained therein.
+This syllabus serv r ATEP 300 in its entirety, and I understand the policies res as a binding contract for ATEP 300 between me and the due dates for assignments and examinations, and I accept responsibility for the material.
+I am aware that failure to submit a awarded as late work will not be acce assignments by the dates assigned will result in no points I understand the instructor reserves the right to alter the provided schedules as necessary and l and examination dates for the most current version of the announcements that are sent to me via e-mail through to access my Blackboard e-mail for messages, or forward ns provided in the syllabus.
+(Signature) (Date) Student A Acknowledgement of Syllabus I,, by signing below, attest to the following: · · · · · · · · · · · · · · · · · · · r ATEP 300 in its entirety, and I understand the policies res as a binding contract for ATEP 300 between me and the responsibility for the material. due dates for assignments and examinations, and I accept I am aware that failure to submit a awarded as late work will not be acce assignments by the dates assigned will result in no points I understand the instructor reserves the right to alter the provided schedules as necessary and I syllabus schedule.
+I accept responsibility for reading the right to alter the provided schedules as necessary and I and examination dates for the most current version of the announcements that are sent to me via e-mail through to access my Blackboard e-mail for messages, or forward